 For your personal property, most policies cover at least 50% of your dwelling coverage amount.
 Sometimes, you may have this lowered or raised based on your needs.

 What we advise to our clients and the best way to narrow down how much coverage you need, is to take a home inventory.
 You can either walk through your home and write down each item or take your smartphone and create a video walk through of your entire home, which is what we recommend.
 This means drawers, closets, garage, everything.
 Store this video on Google Photos or Dropbox.
 This insures that in the event of a loss, you know exactly what you had.
-There is also an app from the Insurance Information Institute the can speed things up as well.
+There is also an app from the National Association of Insurance Commissioners the can speed things up as well.

 ACTUAL CASH VALUE VS. REPLACEMENT COST